tisztamo/Catwalk.jl/docs/src/howitworks.md

 without breaking this rule, and pushing the exploration to the tight loop is not feasible.

+I think that this violation is acceptible
-The alternative is to configure the compiler with the call sites and `NoExplorer` manually, as described in the tuning guide.
+(note that `RuntimeGeneratedFunctions` also does the same), but it is possible to turn off the Explorer, as described in the tuning guide.